kudulab/docker-inception-dojo/README.md

 docker-compose --version
 ```

 ## Contributing
 Instructions how to update this project.

-1. Create a new feature branch from the main branch: master
+1. Create a new feature branch from the main branch
 1. Work on your changes in that feature branch.
-If you want, describe you changes in [CHANGELOG.md](CHANGELOG.md)
+If you want, describe you changes in [CHANGELOG.md](CHANGELOG.md).
-1. Build your image locally to check that it succeeds: `./tasks build_local`
+1. Build your image locally to check that it succeeds: `./tasks build ubuntu` and `./tasks build alpine`
-1. Test your image: `./tasks itest`
+1. Test your image locally: `./tasks itest ubuntu` and `./tasks itest alpine`.
+You may need to install the test framework - you can run [these commands](https://github.com/kudulab/docker-dotnet-dojo/blob/3.2.0/image/Dockerfile.debian#L58) to do it.
+1. You may also test your image by running it interactively with dojo.
+Please run `./tasks example ubuntu` or `./tasks example alpine`.
 1. If you are happy with the results, create a PR from your feature branch to master branch

-1. Someone will read your PR, merge it and ensure version bump (using `./tasks set_version`)
-1. CI pipeline will run to automatically build and test docker image, release the project and publish the docker image.
+After this, someone will read your PR, merge it and ensure version bump (using `./tasks set_version`).
+CI pipeline will run to automatically build and test docker image, release the project and publish the docker image.

 ## License